 and Decision Support Systems

 .
 He obtained best paper awards at the Int.
 Conference on Business Process Management (BPM'13), Int.
 Conference on Conceptual Modeling (ER'16) and Int.
-Conference on Software and System Process (ICSSP'17).
+Conference on Software and System Process (ICSSP'17), and a distinguished paper award at the Int.
+Conference on Advanced Information Systems Engineering (CAiSE'18), as well as two best demonstration paper awards (BPM'17 and CAiSE'18).